adblockplus/web.adblockplus.org/pages/source.md

 <h2 id="github">{{github-title Getting the source code from the GitHub mirrors}}</h2>

 {{github-text If you prefer to use Git, you can - we have [GitHub mirrors](https://github.com/adblockplus/) for most of our public repositories.}}

+{{github-notice **Please note:** We are maintaining the GitHub mirrors to make it easier for new contributors to contribute to the Adblock Plus project without having to learn new tools.
+For regular contributors, using Mercurial is recommended.}}

 {{github-clone Here's how you clone the Adblock Plus for Firefox repository from GitHub:}}